DUNE-DAQ/docs/docs/packages/daq-buildtools/Compiling-and-running.md

 Added /your/path/to/daq-buildtools/scripts to PATH
 DBT setuptools loaded
 ```
-After this step `daq-buildtools` scripts and aliases will be accessible from your commandline regardless of the current working directory.
-They include `dbt-create.sh`, `dbt-build.sh` and the aliases `dbt-setup-build-environment` and `dbt-setup-runtime-environment` which are used in the following sections.
+The commands include `dbt-create.sh`, `dbt-build.sh`, `dbt-setup-build-environment` and `dbt-setup-runtime-environment`; these are all described in the following sections.

-Each time that you want to work with a DUNE DAQ development area in a fresh Linux shell, you'll need to set up `daq-buildtools` using the `dbt-setup-env.sh` script, as described above.
+Each time that you want to work with a DUNE DAQ development area in a fresh Linux shell, you'll need to set up daq-buildtools using the `dbt-setup-env.sh` script, as described above.

 ## Creating a development area (AKA work area)